How to Add Resale Value to Your Vancouver Home

 Something that I advise home buyers to consider is:

 When buying your home, think about the market that you’d like to resell to in the future.
 Are you targeting couples, larger families, or could you be after singles?
 The more people who will be living in a home means that they will automatically need more space.
+If you are looking to do a renovation adding a bathroom would be a great place to allocate some extra funds, adding to the room quantity and thus re-sale value fo your home.

 If your home’s layout is quite odd (meaning your kitchen is cut off from the living room due to a random wall), buyers will probably cross it off of their “top contenders” list.
 The truth is, homebuyers are looking for open spaces with good flow, lots of light, and multi-functionality; chopped up and closed off spaces should be left in the 70’s.
 If your home is suffering from a dated layout, it might be time to knock down a few walls before selling… a change like this could be key to how fast your home flies off the market.